Skip to content

 2. Net EPA per play.
 Expected Points Added on offense minus EPA allowed on defense.
 Pull from nflverse pre-computed for free.
 Trailing eight games, opponent-adjusted, dropping garbage time (win probability inside 5-95%).

 3. Opponent-adjusted Elo.
-Start each team at 1500, add a home-field bump of about 1.7 points, update after each game with K = 20.
+Start each team at 1500, add a home-field bump of about 2 to 2.5 points (~50-65 Elo via the ratio below), update after each game with K = 20.
 Convert the Elo gap to a point-spread expectation with the standard 25-point ratio (a 25 Elo gap implies a 1-point spread).

-These three plus the closing spread, starting QB availability, rest differential, and travel distance form a seven-feature baseline that closes most of the gap to a sharp number.
-The closing line itself is the dominant feature — it aggregates everyone else's models.
-Your job is to find the small marginal lift that comes from the other six.
-Open the Shark Snip builder to wire these features into a blueprint visually.
+These three plus the closing spread, starting QB availability, rest differential, and travel distance form a seven-stat baseline that closes most of the gap to a sharp number.
+The closing line itself is the dominant input — it already bakes in everyone else's work.
+Your job is to find the small extra edge that comes from the other six.
+Open the Shark Snip builder to wire these stats into a model with a few clicks.

 Step 3: Train and evaluate